 Outlook and conclusions

-Several recent decisions have given rise to fines for procedural infringements (for negligent obstruction, for 'gun-jumping', and for non-compliance with commitments given).
-It is clear that the BCA expects the parties to a concentration to act diligently and that it will fine undertakings that omit to notify, do not promptly reply to requests for information in merger proceedings or do not, whether or not intentionally, comply with commitments imposed.
+Several recent decisions have given rise to fines for procedural infringements (for negligent obstruction, gun-jumping and non-compliance with commitments).
+The BCA expects the parties to a concentration to act diligently and has stated that it will fine undertakings that omit to notify, do not promptly reply to requests for information in merger proceedings or do not, intentionally or otherwise, comply with commitments imposed.

 1 Carmen Verdonck is a partner and Nina Methens is an associate at ALTIUS.

 2 Code of Economic Law of 28 February 2013, Belgian Official Gazette 29 March 2013.

 3 Despite the Competition College formally holding the BCA's decision-making powers, Book IV of the Code of Economic Law also grants certain decision-making powers to the College of Competition Prosecutors (for example, within the framework of the simplified merger procedure).